-Please be sure to eat a big Thanksgiving level meal about an hour before you arrive for your tattoo.
+Please be sure to eat a large and filling meal about an hour before you arrive for your tattoo.
 We need to keep food completely away from our work areas, although we do have a fridge and microwave in our break room to store lunches or snacks if necessary, as well as a side area to eat.

 Can I take meds or have an alcoholic drink?